yosriady/continuous-token/README.md

 npm run start
 ```

+> The `.env` file is used to deploy to Testnets such as `Rinkeby`.
+If you're developing locally, you can skip this step.

 Create an `.env` file in this project's root directory (see `env.sample` for an example):

 ```
 MNEMONIC='foobar'
 INFURA_ACCESS_TOKEN='test'
 ```

-The `.env` file is used to deploy to Testnets such as `Ropsten` and `Rinkeby`.
-If you're developing locally, you can skip this step.

 ## Contributing